ngraham94/7502TravelApp/README.md

 1. Open a web browser and navigate to https://andrewray.net/
 2. If a user is an agent or website administrator, the user can click the 'Log in' link on the top right corner of the screen in order to gain access to the backend control panel.

-### Build Instructions for Test/Production Environment
+### Build Instructions for Test or Production Environment
 - - - -

 **Note: This repository depends on external, 3rd party git repositories.